dudekluk/Portfolio/README.md

 <h3 id="sql">➡ SQL</h3>

 I have developed strong SQL skills through hands-on practice and self-study.
-I am proficient in various SQL operations, including:
+I'm proficient in various SQL operations, including:
-* Filtering data based on specific conditions.
+* Filtering data based on multiple conditions.
+* Using subqueries.
+* Joining related tables to combine data from multiple sources.
 * Performing mathematical operations on data.
-* Aggregating and describing data (minimum, maximum, average, count, and sum).
+* Aggregating data using functions like MIN, MAX, AVG, COUNT, and SUM.
 * Grouping data for analysis.
-* Ordering data in ascending or descending order.
+* Ordering and limiting data output.
-* Limiting the output data to specific rows.
-* Joining related tables to combine data from multiple sources.

 I have honed these abilities by solving tasks on platforms like **[SQL Practice](https://www.sql-practice.com/)**, where I tackled real-world scenarios to enhance my understanding and application of SQL.